Locomotives of Bangladesh

-In the rail transport system of Bangladesh, diesel locomotives are used.
+In the rail transport system of Bangladesh, diesel locomotives are used by Bangladesh Railway (BR).
 Among diesel locos, there are diesel-electric and diesel-hydraulic locos.
 Besides diesel locos, steam locos were used in the past, but now they are no longer used.
 By gauge, there are narrow-gauge (762 mm), meter-gauge (1,000 mm) and broad-gauge (1,676 mm) locos in Bangladesh.
 Among them, as no narrow-gauge railroads are active, so the narrow-gauge locos are not used anymore.